Best Places to Find Packing Supplies in Brooklyn

 Local shops are great places to find packing supplies

-You can find packing supplies that store owners are willing to give away for free.
-Since they have no use for it after they receive their products.
+You can find packing supplies that store owners are willing to give away for free since they have no use for them after they receive their products.

-- Bookstores: if you need a varying amount of box sizes that are still of durable quality, you might want to check on your local bookstore if they have some to spare since books come in all shapes and sizes.
+If you need a varying amount of box sizes that are still of durable quality, you might want to check on your local bookstore.
+They probably have some to spare since books come in all shapes and sizes, so a bookstore makes a perfect place to visit when searching for free boxes of varying sizes.

-- Bars and restaurants: if on the other hand, you are looking for a sturdy and bulky box, you might want to visit your local restaurants, since they are getting deliveries of glass bottles and canned food in huge boxes on a daily basis.
+If on the other hand, you are looking for a sturdy and bulky box, you might want to visit your local restaurants.
+Restaurants are getting deliveries of glass bottles and canned food in huge boxes on a daily basis, so those boxes need to be really sturdy to hold the weight.
+Of course, you’ll have to check if boxes are still in good shape after the shipment but it’s a good place to check out.

-- Liquor store: suppose that you need a box without a lid.
+Suppose that you need a box without a lid.
 Your best bet would be to ask your liquor store dealer if he can spare you some boxes since most of them come with their lids cut off.
+Since liquor is heavy, these boxes are also likely to be sturdy enough to hold a lot of weight.

 Supplies you already have in your home